blackflux/js-gardener/README.md

 *Note:* If you username is different between github and a service, you will need to adjust the badge url.

+# Using Flow

+Define your flow interfaces in `flow-typed` (as flow) and then use the `// @flow` syntax to enable for appropriate files.
+Use the flow comment syntax to annotate your files.
+Note that the flow comment style is required since there is not compilation step.

 # Options

 ### skip